 The client was an ex-army marine.
-In 2012, he attended the Mardi Gras parade on Oxford Street with his friend (the co-accused).
+In 2012, he attended the Mardi Gras parade in Sydney with his friend (the co-accused).

 Police charges and arrest

-Police were quickly on the scene and arrested our client and his friend.
+Police arrived quickly to the scene and arrested our client and his friend.
 Both persons were cautioned that they did not have to say anything, as anything they did say could be used in evidence.

 Notwithstanding the caution, they told police what had occurred, complaining that they were increasingly scared by the actions of the driver due to his escalating verbal abuse and the fact that he had followed them into the darkened dead-end street.
 They raised self defence with the officers, indicating that they believed it was necessary to do what they did to defend themselves.

-Self-defence is a statutory defence under section 418 Crimes Act.
-Once raised, the onus of proof falls upon the prosecution by virtue of section 419 Crimes Act.
-The prosecution must negative self defence by proving beyond reasonable doubt that the accused did not believe on reasonable grounds that it was necessary to carry out the act in self defence.
+Self-defence is a statutory defence under section 418 of the Crimes Act.
+Once raised, the onus of proof falls upon the prosecution by virtue of section 419 of the Act.
+The prosecution must negate self-defence by proving beyond reasonable doubt that the accused did not believe on reasonable grounds that it was necessary to carry out the act in self-defence.
 It must be proven that the actions were not reasonable in the circumstances as perceived by the accused.

 Nyman Gibson Miralis provides expert advice and representation in all areas of criminal law.
 Contact us if you require assistance.